Pierre & Jérôme Coursodon - Saint-Joseph La Sensonne 2022

 RVF

-"Looking for a Saint-Joseph to cellar?
-We've found the Gem you need!"
+"Looking for a Saint-Joseph to add to your cellar?
+We've found just the Gem you need!"

-"Well-dosed oak, with enough fresh, juicy dark fruit underneath to cope, but give it time as the barrel work is generous.
-Soft, sweet and luxurious, with fruit like plum and blackberry, no excess alcohol, just a rich feel.
-A successful wine in a woody style".
+"Well-balanced oak, with enough fresh, juicy black fruit underneath to counterbalance it, but give it time as the barrel aging is generous.
+Smooth, sweet, and luxurious, with fruits such as plum and blackberry, without excessive alcohol, just a feeling of richness.
+A successful wine in a woody style."
 (Decanter 2023)

-Buy Coursodon wines at the best price on private sale!
+Buy your Coursodon wines at the best price in a private sale!

 Eye